Last week, I wrote about How to Hold a Ladies’ Working Brunch (For The Ambitious Yet Leisurely!)

 I also wondered why I was so disturbed by the event, rather than merely annoyed.
 I contemplated this for some time.

 Now, my opinions on Ayn Rand are on record.
 I do not think it would be “theft” from our nation’s geniuses if we all paid more taxes so we could have excellent public schools.
 I think sometimes shared sacrifice is appropriate.
-If you are a wealthy white man in the United States who loves Ayn Rand, I will probably consider it my duty to fight you on many important issues related to citizenship and governance.
-And yet, if you are a woman in Afghanistan, I can’t help but thinking that you could use a little Ayn Rand in your life.
-Of course, Rand herself grew up in Soviet Russia, so you can kind of see where she was coming from.
+If you base your political arguments on morally reprehensible philosophy of Ayn Rand, I will probably consider it my duty to fight you.
+And yet.

 I ran back over all of this before realizing that the reason the heart-singing seminar bothered me so much was the assumption that it is positive and appropriate to share our heart-singing feelings with strangers.
 A Rand quote had stuck well enough in my head since high school that I was easily able to Google it.